 HORACE GIFFORD (1932-1992)

 Gifford was born in Vero Beach FL.
-He studied at the University of Florida, under Paul Rudolph, and later studied for a Masters in Architecture at U Penn under Louis Kahn.
+He studied at the University of Florida and was influenced by the early Florida work of Paul Rudolph.
+Later he studied for a Masters in Architecture at the University of Pennsylvania under Louis Kahn.
 He worked in New York for J. Gordon Carr.
 Openly gay, he lived much of the year on Fire Island, one of the few places in the country where gay people could express themselves freely as a community.
 He was arrested in 1965 on Fire Island for immoral behavior, which kept him from applying for an architecture license, although that did not stop him from becoming a celebrated architect producing 63 Modernist houses across Fire Island and 15 elsewhere.
 Gifford died in 1992 of complications from AIDS.

 1961 - The Barney Kane House, Woodstock NY.
 Presumed unbuilt.

 1961 - 635 Fire Island Boulevard, Fire Island NY.
 Same plan as 638.
 Sold to Paul Jerome.
 Sold in 2013 to Charles Renfro.
 Renovated in 2015 by Brooklyn Office.

 1961 - 637 Fire Island Boulevard, Fire Island NY.
 Same plan as 638.
 Sold in 1999 to Tilly Davis.
 Sold in 2006 to Jean Marc Houmard.
 Destroyed by fire in 2019.

 1962 - The Bert Rumely House, 615 Shore Walk, Fire Island NY.
 Part of a cluster of buildings, not all by Gifford.
 This is the living area and kitchen.
 Bottom photo by Tom Sibley.
 Sold to Stuart Eisner.
 Sold in 1994 to H. K. Rantfle.
 Sold in 2003 to Edward Marcus.
 Sold around 2023.